From Noncommutative Geometry to Random Matrix Theory: Bootstrapping the loop equations

-The existence of a eigenvalue density function $\rho(x)$, which is a probability density function, gives us constraints on moments.
-Take a real polynomial $f(x) = \sum c_j x^j$.
-Then the positivity of the integral $\int_{\mathbb{R}} f(x)^{2} \rho(x) dx$ implies the positive semi-definiteness of the Hankel matrix of moments
+The existence of an eigenvalue density function $\rho(x)$, which is a probability density function, gives us constraints on moments in the following way.
+Take a real polynomial $f(x) = \sum_{j=1}^{k} c_j x^j$.
+Then by the non-negativity of the integral we have

+for all real values of the $c_{i}$.
+This shows that the quadratic form $\sum_{i,j=1}^{k}c_{i}c_{j}m_{i+j}$ is positive semi-definite.
+Since this holds for all $k = 1,2,...$ and it can be expressed nicely in terms of the positive semi-definiteness of the Hankel matrix of moments

+As a side remark we should add that Hamburger's Theorem says that positivity of this matrix is a necessary and sufficient condition for a sequence of real numbers $m_{0},m_{1},m_{2},...$ to be the moments of a probability distribution, see page 145 of \cite{Reed and Simon}.

-Thus, in particular every leading principal minor is greater than or equal to zero.
-This gives us countably many inequalities involving moments.
-Combining this observation with the fact that every moment can be written in terms of $m_{1}$ gives us an infinite number of nonlinear constraints on $m_{1}$.
-Using semidefinite programming to find the region satisfied by these constrains gives us Figure \ref{cubic bootstrap}.
+The positive semi-definiteness of the Hankel matrix tells us, in particular, that every leading principal minor is greater than or equal to zero.
+This gives us countably many inequalities, or constraints, involving the moments.
+Combining this observation with the fact that in this particular model every moment can be written in terms of $m_{1}$, thanks to the structure of the loop equations (\ref{cubic loop eqns}), we obtain an infinite number of nonlinear constraints on $m_{1}$.
+Using semidefinite programming to find the region satisfied by these constraints gives us Figure \ref{cubic bootstrap}.

 It is worth noting that positivity constraints can be applied to both the Hankel matrix of moments of the matrix ensemble and the Hankel matrix of moments of the Dirac ensemble.
 As mentioned earlier the moments of the Dirac operator are defined as